SleepyFool-gh/Sleepy_macros/p-macro/readme.md

 --> p2: line breaks will no longer count as separate blocks

     and this line will be combined with the one above it

+--> p3: the delimiter itself gets removed on process

 <</p>>
 ```